GreyHatStyle/Practical-File-Automator-GEHU/README.md

 2. Extract the ZIP safely.
 3. Run (Double Click on) `Practical File Formatter.exe` directly.

-If any error occurs during Runtime, kindly contact me Via gmail given below, Also a webversion of this project will be comming soon...
+If any error occurs during Runtime, kindly contact me via gmail given below, Also a Website Version of this project will be coming soon...

 ## Feedback